mergerine/github-mergerine/README.md

 Whether to override the default GitHub merge commit message with a simple one with the format `${pull.title} (#${pull.number})`.

+##### `commitlint`

+`Object` Optional.

+A commitlint configuration if you want to ensure pull request titles match a pattern, since they become the merge commit message with `mergeCommitMessageSimple`.

 ##### `repos`

 `Array` Required.